zcharz/zcharz/README.md

-### Hey there! 🌊
+### About Me
+- 🌊 Nice to meet you!
+My name is Charlie
-I'm Charlie, a third year CS student at University of California - Irinve.
+- 👨🏼‍💻 CS student at University of California - Irinve

-### I'm currently:
+### What I'm Doing ATM
-- 🤖 Working on AI and fullstack research at University of California - Irvine
+- 🤖 Working on AI and fullstack research at UCI
 - 💻 Learning Svelte as a part of the Zotistics team at ICSSC

 ### Socials/Links